bensutherland/nano2geno/README.md

 Then use the Rscript to generate figures:
 `01_scripts/plot_alignment_coverage.R`
 This will produce files `05_results/per_nucleotide_coverage.pdf` and `05_results/sampleID_align_per_chr.txt`, which requires the reads per sample table, the alignments per chromosome, as well as coverage statistics from the alignment.

+### 5B.
+Align against reference regions with marginAlign (marginCaller input)
+marginAlign requires some specific python packages.
+To best deal with this, we will use a virtual environment.
+Move to the marginAlign installation and launch a virtual environment.
+`cd ~/Programs/marginAlign/`
+`virtualenv --no-site-packages --distribute env && source env/bin/activate && pip install -r requirements.txt`

+Align to the reference genome specified within the following script:
+`./01_script/02_align_marginAlign.sh`

 ### 6. Call SNPs
 *this section still under development*